Have you ever read content like this?

 Successful content becomes an omnichannel resource you can repeatedly deploy to drive traffic and revenue; it’s profitable because you know your audience well.
 But this only works if your team is properly briefed.

-What you need to create a content brief
+What you need to create is a content brief

 Content briefs are essential.